 Soap noodles: Market overview

-Prices of standard blend soap noodles has been highly correlated with trends in key feedstock crude palm oil (CPO) and crude palm kernel oil (CPKO) prices, as feedstock accounts for a large percentage of soap noodles production costs.
+Prices of standard blend soap noodles have been highly correlated with trends in the prices of key feedstocks crude palm oil (CPO) and crude palm kernel oil (CPKO), as feedstock accounts for a large percentage of soap noodles’ production costs.

 News & analysis